About the Author

 Kristiana is the author of the quirky, spooky, hope-filled fantasy novel, Legend of the Storm Sneezer, a finalist of the international Wishing Shelf Book Awards and two-time finalist of the Realm Awards.
 Her short stories, featuring clueless zombies, undercover werewolves, grumpy ghosts, and marriage counselors for fairy tale couples, have been included in numerous anthologies.

 Inspired by bookmobiles around the world, Kristiana dreams of the day she can run her own mobile bookstore.
 Or haunted house attraction.
 Or both.
 Look out, world — here comes a haunted bookmobile!
 (And this is precisely why writers should never become Uber drivers.)
 She loves Jesus, her family, and imaginary life with her characters.

 Passion Behind Work

 Growing up with a severe medical condition, most of Kristiana’s childhood was taken up with ER, hospital, and doctor visits, medical testing, anxiety, and worry.
 During these painful experiences, she acquired a vibrant sense of humor and writing became her escape.
 In time, escapism took a backseat, and her writing evolved into a way of processing the lessons she was learning.

 She began Legend of the Storm Sneezer.

 Most people think of storms as representing something evil, but through faith in her own Author, Jesus, Kristiana turned this symbolism on its head, demonstrating through her stories and characters how bad things can be used for your good.
-She wants to reach out to readers who are going through any kind of struggle and give them hope.
+She wants to reach out to readers who are going through any kind of struggle and give them laughter and hope.